fsulib/fsu_purlz/README.md

 Download this repo, set your envars in `fsu_purlz/purlz.env`, run `fsu_purlz/build.sh` to create a custom container image, and then run `fsu_purlz/deploy.sh` to launch it and try it out.

 # Backups
-This PURLZ server is configured to use HyperSQL (HSQLDB) for data storage, and the files that HSQLDB stores data in are mounted to the host at `fsu_purlz/purlz_data` so that they can easily be backed up.
-If you would like to restore the PURLZ server using a previously created backup, simply stop the container, delete all of the existing files in the `fsu_purlz/purlz_data` directory and replace them with the files from the backup and then start the container again.
-When the container resumes, it will use the backup data.
+This PURLZ server is configured to use HyperSQL (HSQLDB) for data storage, and the files that HSQLDB stores data in are mounted to the host at `fsu_purlz/purlz_data` so that they can easily be backed up, with the most convenient method being to create a zip file of `fsu_purlz/purlz_data/*`.

+If you would like to restore the PURLZ server using a previously created backup, simply:
+1. Stop the container
+2. Delete all of the existing files in the `fsu_purlz/purlz_data` directory
+3. Place files from a previously created backup in `fsu_purlz/purlz_data`
+4. Start the container again
+When the container resumes, it will be using the data from the previously created backup.